 But beware: nobody likes spam, so make sure you come up with a relevant message if you bother someone.
 An alternative to Dux-Soup is the chrome extension LinkedHelper, but I still prefer Dux-Soup, because it is a Dutch startup.
 Just kidding.
 I prefer their interface, which feels more natural.

 Zapier is a must-have for every growth marketer.
 Zapier is a tool that connects 1,000+ marketing tools to each other to create powerful automations.
 For example, you can automatically record all your Typeform respondents in your Mailchimp account, or you can, like me, place all your favorite Pocket articles directly on your WordPress website via Airtable.
-Automating your tasks can make you so much more productive, and that’s why I had to mention Zapier in our list of tools for growth hackers.
+Marketing Automation is one the most important growth hacker skills and can make you so much more productive, and that’s why I had to mention Zapier in our list of tools for growth hackers.